 Home Supervision, an intervention program, is designed to provide protection to the community and offender accountability while allowing offenders to remain in their homes in lieu of incarceration.
-The program consists of Electronic Monitoring and House Arrest of wards and alleged wards pending adjudication and/or disposition hearings in Juvenile Court.
-By restricting appropriately selected minors to their homes rather than detaining them in Juvenile Hall, secure detention beds can be reserved for those youth posing the greatest danger to the community and taxpayer costs for juvenile facility placements can be avoided.
-The minors are supervised through frequent face-to-face visits by program staff who verify school attendance and participation in structured, community based counseling programs and compliance with imposed restrictions.
-In 2019, staff had over 2600 face-to-face contacts with youth under the program.
+The program consists of Electronic Monitoring/GPS and House Arrest of wards and alleged wards pending adjudication and/or disposition hearings in Juvenile Court.
+The minors are supervised through face-to-face visits by program staff who verify participation in structured, community based counseling programs and compliance with imposed restrictions.
+The Intensive Juvenile Supervision (IJS) Unit oversees and monitors these youth on this program utilizing the more accurate GPS units and web-based tracking system to streamline supervision services.